-14. Installing the FROZN A400 Fans
+17. Installing the FROZN A400 Fans

-Physical space is so tight in the area of the coolers that there is not enough mechanical clearance to attach the fans to the FROZN heat sinks using just the clips that ID Cooling provides.
-To overcome this limitation, I rely on a motley collection of items to secure the fans: one of the mounting clips provided with the FROZN units, one twist tie and several strategically placed pieces of duct tape (when the going gets tough, the tough get duct tape!).
+Physical space is so tight in the area of the coolers that there is not enough mechanical clearance to attach the fans to the FROZN heat sinks using only the clips that ID Cooling provides.
+To overcome this limitation, I rely on a motley collection of items to get the job done: one of the mounting clips provided with the FROZN units, one twist tie and several strategically placed pieces of duct tape (when the going gets tough, the tough get duct tape!).